turist-cloud/ship/README.md

 ![Ship](/ship.gif)

-And you are ready 🎉
+And you are ready to ship 🎉

 ```
 $ ./run.sh